Jeremys556/Jeremys556.github.io/_posts/2025-07-20-customizingmydebianterminal.md

 ## Introduction

+> This was done on Debian 12 with KDE Plasma as my desktop environment.
+The colors may not appear the same if you are on a different desktop environment or if you use a different terminal emulator.
+{: .prompt-info }

 I would like to note before beginning that this is on Debian 12 with KDE Plasma as my desktop environment.
 The colors may not be the same if you are on a different desktop environment or if you use a different terminal emulator.

 Ever since I switched to Debian, I've been using the default shell configuration.
 Recently, after I riced my Kali VM up a bit, I was inspired to start doing some terminal ricing on my host Debian machine.
 In this process, I went from the default shell configuration that looks like this: